mambreyanseda/recipes/description.md

 Added Chicken Pasta to Sunday.
 ```

-If you try to add a recipe that doesn't exist, you'll get "Recipe doesn't exist."
+If you try to add a recipe that doesn't exist, you'll get:
+- Non-existent recipe → "Recipe doesn't exist."

 **Option 3 - Delete meal plan:** You can delete either by day (removes all meals for that day) or by recipe name (removes just that recipe).
 Both ask for confirmation.